F. Richard Jones: Illness and death

 However, Jones soon fell ill, possibly from tuberculosis that ravaged Los Angeles in the early 1930s and that would claim the lives of stars such as Normand and Renée Adorée.

 F. Richard Jones died in 1930 at the age of thirty-seven.
 He left behind a widow, designer Irene Lentz, two former wives, Carol and Josephine, and a daughter, Dickey.
 He is interred in the Great Mausoleum, Florentine Columbarium, at Forest Lawn Memorial Park Cemetery in Glendale, California.
-Following the 1962 death of his wife Irene, she was interred next to him.
+Following the 1962 suicide of his wife Irene, she was interred next to him.